 Honestly, the night I made this, I could not stop raving about the flavors…it’s that freaking good!
 It tastes even better the next day too.
 I love when dishes turn out even better than I expected!

 Now, it’s your turn to be the judge.
-I hope you enjoy it as much as I did!
+I hope you love it as much as I do!

 Spicy Taco Chili

 - 1 Tbsp avocado oil, grass-fed butter or ghee